 Too many Christian voices tell us: You just need to forgive and turn the other cheek; bringing consequences for sin isn’t loving and isn’t forgiveness; it will really damage the reputation of Christ to have things like this brought to light in the Christian community; you’re a sinner too, so you have no right to point a finger at him.
 It’s not Christian to fight back.

 And then we look at our tortuous legal system and get the message: This battle is going to cost you everything and you’re not going to win.
 It’s not worth it to fight back.

 But these are not the truth; these are lies.
-One woman who did not believe these lies was Rachel Denhollander.
+One woman who did not believe these lies was Rachael Denhollander.

-Women like Rachel find strength in combating lies like the ones above with these truths:
+Women like Rachael find strength in combating lies like the ones above with these truths:

 - Truth: Every victim is precious in God’s sight – before and after the crime.
 The sanctity of a body and soul created in God’s image is reason enough in itself to fight against harm to that body and soul – during and after the crime, whether the victim is ourselves or someone else.

 - Truth: Our worth and virtue are not defined or determined by the sins others commit against us.

 - Truth: We are not responsible for the sins others choose to commit.

 - Truth: There is nothing we can do to “ask for” or “deserve” someone sinning against us.

 - Truth: God’s Word defines what is right and wrong for us and others to do.
 No one has the prerogative to decide this for him (or her) self.